TeamTernate/infinite-music-discs/README.md

-# infinite-music-discs
+# Infinite Music Discs
 A graphical app for adding lots of custom music discs to Minecraft.
+Creates a resourcepack to add new music tracks and disc textures, and a datapack with custom logic to play the new music discs.

-Built in Python with PyQt, packaged into runnable binaries with pyinstaller.
+Written in Python with a PyQt5 frontend; compiled into runnable binaries with pyinstaller.

 ### Supported Systems
 64-bit Windows

 ### How to Install
-Download imd-gui.zip from the latest release, under Assets.
+Download `imd-gui.zip` from the latest release, under Assets.
 Extract the .zip to a work folder and run the executable inside.
 Follow the video instructions at *yt link* to generate a datapack/resourcepack pair; the datapack and resourcepack will be created in the same folder as the executable.

 An example disc texture and a pack.png are provided alongside the executable binary, for convenience.